tngreene/XPlane2Blender-docs/v3.4/34_installation.md

 - Input: Select with: pick left.

 ### Cleaning out the Startup Configuration
 Blender has a "Startup File".
-It is loaded everytime you slect "New File".
+It is loaded everytime you select "New File".
 Since X-Plane has its own camera, and lighting systems you may find it to be a time saver to remove them from the default.

 1. For each item in the scene, right-click it in the outliner and pick "delete".
 2. Pick File -> Save Startup File (or press Ctrl + U)

 A tiny popup menu will appear under your mouse that says:

 ``
 (?)
 Ok?
 --------------------------